sourcegraph/sourcegraph-public-snapshot/web/README.md

 ## Formatting

 We use [Prettier](https://github.com/prettier/prettier) so you never have to worry about how to format your code.
 `npm run prettier` will check & autoformat all code.
-It is also run as part of `npm run lint`.

 ## Tests